johnlarson/blu/docs/api-reference/file-conventions.rst

 __index__.py
 ++++++++++++

-Handle a request whose URL matches the path to this file from the ``app/`` directory.
+Handles a request whose full URL matches all directories in the path to this file from the ``app/`` directory.

-**Location** - Under a segment directory.

-**Matches** - A URL path that matches every segment in the path from the app directory to this file, and has no extra, unmatched URL path segments.

 ::